| Students, bar owners question minor bill STEPHANIE FRIEDMAN Daily Texan Staff, Date 02/01/1997 [ Photo Missing - Hole in the Wall bartender

 that serve alcohol but generate at least 65 percent of their revenue

+from food.
 The next step in the legislative process is a hearing

 before the House Licensing and Administrative Procedures Committee,